pygbe/pygbe/README.md

 meshes generated using
 [MSMS (Michel Sanner's Molecular Surface code)](http://mgltools.scripps.edu/packages/MSMS).

+The meshes for the LSPR examples and some Poisson Boltzmann that involve spheres, where generated with a script called `mesh_sphere.py` located in `pygbe/preprocessing_tools/`.

+In [Generate meshes and pqr](http://barbagroup.github.io/pygbe/docs/mesh_pqr_setup.html) you can find detailed instructions to generate the pqr and meshes.

 ## Citing PyGBe

 If PyGBe contributes to a project that leads to a scientific publication, please cite the the project.